chenzRG/Cancer-Multi-Omics-Benchmark/README.md

 -------------------

-# *CMOB*: Large-Scale Cancer Multi-Omics Benchmark with Open Datasets, Tasks, and Baselines
+# *MLOmics*: Machine Learning Cancer Multi-Omics Benchmark with Datasets, Tasks, and Baselines

 Machine learning has shown great potential in the field of cancer multi-omics studies, offering incredible opportunities for advancing precision medicine.
 However, the challenges associated with dataset curation and task formulation pose significant hurdles, especially for researchers lacking a biomedical background.
-Here, we introduce this library *CMOB*, the first large-scale cancer multi-omics benchmark integrates the TCGA platform, making data resources accessible and usable for machine learning researchers without significant preparation and expertise.
+Here, we introduce the MLOmics, the first large-scale cancer multi-omics benchmark that integrates the TCGA platform, making data resources accessible and usable for machine learning researchers without significant preparation and expertise.

-To date, CMOB includes a collection of 20 cancer multi-omics datasets covering 32 cancers, accompanied by a systematic data processing pipeline.
-CMOB provides well-processed dataset versions to support 20 meaningful tasks in four studies, with a collection of benchmarks.
+To date, MLOmics includes a collection of 20 cancer multi-omics datasets covering 32 cancers, accompanied by a systematic data processing pipeline.
+MLOmics provides well-processed dataset versions to support 20 meaningful tasks in four studies, with a collection of benchmarks.
-We also integrate CMOB with two complementary resources and various biological tools to explore broader research avenues.
+We also integrate MLOmics with two complementary resources and various biological tools to explore broader research avenues.
 All resources are open-accessible with user-friendly and compatible integration scripts that enable non-experts to easily incorporate this complementary information for various tasks.
 We conduct extensive experiments on selected datasets to offer recommendations on suitable machine learning baselines for specific applications.
-Through CMOB, we aim to facilitate algorithmic advances and hasten the development, validation, and clinical translation of machinelearning models for personalized cancer treatments.
+Through MLOmics, we aim to facilitate algorithmic advances and hasten the development, validation, and clinical translation of machine-learning models for personalized cancer treatments.

 <!-- ## 1.
 Citation